How to Repair Your Credit

 First of all, you need to know how your credit score is actually doing, so be sure to check it!

 If you’re at all concerned, check the Equifax, Experian and TransUnion statements on the matter.
-They all say that they class checking your own score as a ‘soft inquiry’ that doesn’t damage your rating.
+These are the credit rating agencies that lenders check before they provide you with credit.
+It’s clear that they all say that checking your own score is classed as a ‘soft enquiry’ that doesn’t damage your rating.

-The inquiries that do damage it – known as ‘hard inquiries’ are the ones made when you apply for a loan or credit card or mortgage with a new lender for the first time.
+The enquiries that do damage it – known as ‘hard checks’ are the ones made when you apply for a loan or credit card or mortgage with a new lender for the first time.

 Dispute errors on your credit report